 The majestic Azores islands are known for their Eco-friendly existence and natural landscapes that blanket these 9 islands with views that rival any exotic paradise.
-The region in the Mid-Atlantic ocean have added a unique, exotic vegetation that due to the fertile soil and consistent amount of rain allow this very unique plant called “Camellia Sinensis” to thrive; producing what we call tea or “Cha” as pronounced in Portuguese.
+The region in the Mid-Atlantic ocean has added unique, exotic vegetation that due to the fertile soil and consistent amount of rain allows this very unique plant called “Camellia Sinensis” to thrive; producing what we call tea or “Cha” as pronounced in Portuguese.